How To Apply & Register | Cómo Aplicar y Registrar

 5. Is there a registration fee?

 Yes.
 The registration fee holds a spot for your child in a class (It is not an “application fee”).
 The registration fee is non-refundable and applies to all grade levels.
-Half of the fee is due at the time of registration to ensure a spot for the student.
-The balance is due by June 1st.
-The registration fee is $150.00 for one student or $250.00 for a family of two or more students.
+The registration fee is $150.00 per new family ($100.00 for returning families), and is due with your registration packet.
+For returning families, if the fee is turned in after the due date, there is an additional $50 late fee.

 6. What if I need Financial Aid, Tuition Assistance, Scholarships, or help with Fees?

 We appreciate the financial commitments and sacrifices made by families so that their children can receive a high-quality Catholic education.
 To make the cost more manageable for families, we offer tuition assistance for all students and families who are unable to pay full tuition, as well as families who are registered parishioners of Annunciation or another Catholic Parish.
 We will never turn a family away that truly wants a Catholic education because of the ability to pay.
-Financial aid applications are available in the school office.
+The Financial Aid / Tuition Assistance application is part of the Registration Packet, or you can apply online here.
 Click here to learn more on our “Financial Aid & Scholarships” Page.

 7. Do I need to be a Registered Catholic and what does that mean?